Nassau County, New York: Politics

-For most of the twentieth century, residents of Nassau County and neighboring Suffolk County primarily supported the Republican Party in national elections.
-However, the county began trending Democratic in the 1990s, like many of New York City's suburbs.
-It has voted for a Democrat in every presidential election since 1992.
+The county began trending Democratic in the 1990s, like many of New York City's suburbs.
+From 1992 to 2020, it voted for a Democrat in every presidential election.
 Bill Clinton carried the county in 1992 and 1996, as did Al Gore in 2000, the latter two times by margins of nearly 20 points.
-John Kerry's margin in Nassau County was considerably slimmer (5.6%) in 2004, as he won the towns of Hempstead and North Hempstead but lost the town of Oyster Bay.
-The county went solidly for Barack Obama in 2008 and 2012, both times by around 8%.
-Hillary Clinton did marginally worse in 2016, winning by 6.2%.
-Joe Biden in 2020 fared better than Obama at 9.5%, but still not as well as Bill Clinton and Gore.
+John Kerry's margin in Nassau County was considerably slimmer (5.6 points) in 2004, as he won the towns of Hempstead and North Hempstead but lost the town of Oyster Bay.
+The county went solidly for Barack Obama in 2008 and 2012, both times by around 8 points.
+Hillary Clinton did marginally worse in 2016, winning by 6 points.
+Joe Biden in 2020 fared better than Obama to win the county by 9.5 percentage points, but still not as well as Bill Clinton and Gore.

+The streak Democratic candidates carrying the county ended in 2024, as Donald Trump carried the county by over four percentage points, the first time Nassau was won by a Republican presidential candidate since 1988.

 Democratic strength is chiefly concentrated in both the wealthier and lower income sections of the county.
-Liberal voters dominate many of the wealthy communities of the North Shore, particularly in the Town of North Hempstead where affluent villages such as Sands Point, Old Westbury, Roslyn, East Hills, Kensington, Thomaston, Great Neck Plaza, and Great Neck Estates as well as the neighboring City of Glen Cove vote consistently Democratic.
+Liberal voters dominate many of the wealthy communities of the North Shore, particularly in the Town of North Hempstead where affluent villages such as Sands Point, Old Westbury, Roslyn, Kensington, Thomaston, Great Neck Plaza, and Great Neck Estates as well as the neighboring City of Glen Cove vote consistently Democratic.
 Democratic strongholds also include several low income municipalities in the central portion of the county, such as the Village of Hempstead, Roosevelt, Uniondale and New Cassel, as well as in a few waterfront communities on the South Shore, such as the City of Long Beach and the Village of Freeport.